quii/learn-go-with-tests/http-server.md

 ## Refactor

 The handler is looking a bit muddled now.
-Let's break the code up to make it easier to follow and isolate so functionality into new functions.
+Let's break the code up to make it easier to follow and isolate the different functionality into new functions.

 ```go
 func (p *PlayerServer) ServeHTTP(w http.ResponseWriter, r *http.Request) {